 - Anxiety and nervousness: According to the American Psychological Association (APA), excess caffeine intake affects attention capacity, mood, and behavior (6).
 Sensitive teens may also experience irritability, nervousness, and anxiety (7).

-- Insomnia: Although caffeine brings alertness, excess consumption may alter the effects of hormones, such as serotonin and melatonin, that regulate sleep (7).
+- Persistent insomnia: Although caffeine brings alertness, excess consumption may alter the effects of hormones, such as serotonin and melatonin, that regulate sleep (7).
 Consuming coffee or other caffeinated beverage close to bedtime may make it difficult for a teen to fall asleep.

 - Appetite loss: Caffeine stimulates the sympathetic nervous system (SNS), which plays a role in suppressing hunger and enhancing satiety (7).
 Excess caffeine intake daily might suppress a teen’s appetite.